mlaily/fizzboom/README.md

 implementation](https://github.com/darklang/dark/blob/main/backend/libexecution/ast.ml),
 but we are looking for improvements, especially around async.

-The benchmark has two parts:

 - fizzbuzz: using an interpreter connected to web server, dynamically calculate fizzbuzz and return it as a JSON response.
 This is to test the raw speed of the HTTP server and interpreter.

-- fizzboom: like fizzbuzz, except instead of printing "fizzbuzz", the program makes a HTTP call that takes 1 second to complete.
-In Dark, users can write code that makes HTTP calls to arbitrary servers, and we must handle pessimistic cases like this.

-In both cases, the most important metric is _requests/second_.
+The most important metric is _requests/second_.

 # Contributing